Embrace these lesser-known but remarkably effective strategies to prevent flu (and cold) this season.

 The flu virus likes dry environments, Gerba says.
 And cold air can be especially dry.

-A study published in the journal PLOS One found that higher humidity levels indoors (between 40 and 45 percent humidity) can significantly reduce the spread of influenza virus.
-When researchers released viral particles in a room at a relative humidity of 23 percent or less, 70 to 77 percent retained their infectious capacity.
-When humidity was increased to about 43 percent, only 14 percent of the virus particles were capable of infecting cells.
+Higher humidity levels can reduce the spread of the flu virus, according to a study in PLOS One.
+When researchers released viral particles in a room at a relative humidity of 23 percent or less, up to 77 percent retained their infectious capacity.
+But when humidity was increased to 43 percent, only 14 percent were infectious.

-The takeaway: Humidifying indoor air may help decrease the spread of the flu.
-Keep it between 40 and 45 percent humidity; more humidity than that doesn’t provide additional flu-fighting benefits and may increase the risk of mold.
+Keep the humidity level between 40 and 45 percent.
+Higher than that doesn’t provide additional flu-fighting benefits but may increase the risk of mold.
 Plus, keep mold away by cleaning your humidifier with plain dish soap and hot water at least every third day.

 10. Skip Your Weekly Card Game

 Don’t want to give up games all season?
-At least keep hand sanitizer at the table.
+At least keep hand sanitizer on the table.
 Or maybe just play charades instead.

 Check Your SilverSneakers Eligibility Instantly

 SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
 If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.